 Cancer is always the one word nobody wants to hear at a doctor’s office.
-It is a word that in itself carries so much weight in a sentence that often it does not require a complex sentence.
+It is a word that in itself carries so much weight that often it does not require a complex sentence.

-That’s because the word “cancer” defines our present and future all at once, while slowly eroding our past to the point of total annihilation.
-Now, imagine what cancer, the disease, will do to our life, and by “our life” I mean the patient’s and their loved ones’.
+That’s because the word “cancer” defines our present and future, while slowly eroding our past to the point of total annihilation.
+Now, can you fathom what cancer, the disease, can do in our life, and by “our life” I mean the patient’s and their loved ones’ ?

 As the caregiver, family member or loved one, we hold a crucial role in the battle against cancer, because the patient will always look to us for answers to the question they do not dare to ask, “Am I gonna die?”

 The answer to that question must always be a resounding, “NO, you will not die!”
 We must breathe that answer, carry it in our body language and facial expression, so much so that when the patient has doubts, they only need to look at us to feel relieved and safe.

 For that reason, we must be in control of our emotions during that determining moment, because how we, the caregiver or loved ones, react to the diagnosis will determine how the patient will handle the disease.

 How do you achieve that goal?
 By following the R.O.B.E.D steps below: